Patient's Query

 Hi doctor,

 I am 32 years old.
 I am on PEP (Post-exposure prophylaxis) that has to be taken for 28 days.
-I got my first dose around 40 hours of being contracted to HIV(Human Immunodeficiency Virus).
+I got my first dose around 40 hours after contracting HIV (human immunodeficiency virus).
 PEP is not 100 % secure.
-My question is if I am lucky and the result shows HIV negative after the therapy, how often do I need to get antibody tested if luck showers on me and each time the result says negative?
-And if PEP does not work properly and I am tested positive, how long can be my lifespan if I stay on medications?
+My question is, if I am lucky and the result shows HIV negative after the therapy, how often do I need to get antibody tested if luck showers on me and each time the result says negative?
+And if PEP does not work properly and I test positive, how long can my lifespan be if I stay on medications?

 The answers to your queries are: For PEP (post-exposure prophylaxis) efficacy, adherence to the medications prescribed for PEP is the most important thing.
-PEP is really efficacious, To the best of my clinical practice, I have not seen any case of a patient who has completed PEP with complete adherence and then turned positive.
-There are recommendations to test at four weeks, three months and then at six months of last exposure.
-You need not be tested in between and if negative, no further test is required.
+PEP is really efficacious.
+To the best of my clinical practice, I have not seen any case of a patient who has completed PEP with complete adherence and then turned positive.
+There are recommendations to test at four weeks, three months, and then at six months after the last exposure.
+You need not be tested in between, and if negative, no further test is required.

 Thank you doctor,

 I am taking my medicines with adherence.
-It is the third day to the therapy and fourth day after the exposure to possible HIV.
-I am feeling some rashes on the body chest and itching.
-Today morning my tongue was completely white having some white coating.
-Had to really brush up my tongue to get it cleaned but still, some white patches are visible.
+It is the third day of therapy and the fourth day after exposure to possible HIV.
+I am feeling some rashes on the body, chest, and itching.
+This morning, my tongue was completely white, with some white coating.
+Had to really brush up my tongue to get it cleaned, but still, some white patches are visible.
 Are these side effects of medicines or early signs of HIV?
 My blood reports as of now are fine and HIV negative.
-But what matters are the reports after six weeks three months and six months.
-I have no muscle pain or joint pains but little weakness is there.
-And nausea after taking the medicines persist for few hours.
+But what matters are the reports after six weeks, three months, and six months.
+I have no muscle pain or joint pain, but there is a little weakness.
+And nausea after taking the medicines persists for a few hours.

 Hi,